Sukumari: Death

 On 26 March 2013, Sukumari died from a cardiac arrest at a hospital in Chennai, where she was receiving treatments for burns she had sustained while lighting a traditional lamp at her residence in February 2013.

 Following her death, several South Indian personalities offered their condolences.
 Tamil Nadu Chief Minister Jayalalithaa, who had co-starred with Sukumari, said in a condolence message that Sukumari had left a unique imprint on South Indian cinema and theatre with her talents.
 Kerala's Chief Minister, Oommen Chandy called Sukumari a "phenomenon in Malayalam cinema".
 Actor and Minister for Cinema K. B. Ganesh Kumar said actors in the Malayalam film industry had lost "the loving presence of a mother in the sets".
 Leader of the Opposition V. S. Achuthanandan called Sukumari's death a "huge loss for Indian cinema".
 Kerala Pradesh Congress Committee president Ramesh Chennithala said Sukumari would be remembered for "the diversity of characters that she gave life to".
 Communist Party of India State Secretary Pannian Ravindran said Sukumari was "an unforgettable acting genius".
 Union Minister of State for Food and Consumer Affairs K. V. Thomas described Sukumari as an actor who conquered the film scene with her unique acting style.
 South Indian Film Artistes Association president R. Sarathkumar remembered the actress as being an inspiration to others.
-Actor and renowned television producer Raadhika recalled Sukumari's many dance performances.
+Actor and renowned television producer Radhika recalled Sukumari's many dance performances.
 Actor and president of Association of Malayalam Movie Artists Innocent said at a condolence meeting at Kochi that her death was an irreparable loss to Malayalam film industry.
+Malayalam movie star Mammootty had expressed his grief at her death.
 South Indian film star Mohanlal likened her death to the loss of "a mother, sister and a good friend".
 Speaker G. Karthikeyan also expressed grief at her death.
 Director Shaji Kailas deemed her loss an "irreparable one for the film industry".